rwblokzijl/Msc-thesis-EuroToken/thesis.md

 Instead of reinventing the wheel of "stability" we connect the EuroToken system directly to the euro system, while providing extra features on top of the current euro system.
-Additionally, EuroToken will create for new monetary policy options for the ECB to stabilise the eurozone as a whole.
+Additionally, EuroToken will create for new monetary policy options for the ECB to stabilize the eurozone as a whole.

 In order to properly connect EuroTokens to the euro system, an easy and value-transparent method of exchange is required.
 Just like private and public